Nuno Assis: Doping case

-After a domestic league match between Benfica and C.S.
-Marítimo on 3 December 2005, Assis allegedly tested positive for a banned substance.
-In February of the following year, UEFA's Control and Disciplinary Body suspended the player from all official UEFA matches, after the test results were declared – Benfica won 1–0 and the result was not contested.
-On 7 May Benfica's president, Luís Filipe Vieira, came out contesting the alleged positive result, as proper procedure was not followed for the tests (the 72-hour delay between collection of the sample and the test for anomalous quantities of different substances might have led to sample degradation and false positives).
+After Benfica beat Marítimo 1–0 on 3 December 2005, Assis was alleged to have tested positive for a banned substance.
+In February 2006, the test results were announced and UEFA's Control and Disciplinary Body suspended the player from all official UEFA matches; the result of the game was not contested.
+On 7 May, the former's president Luís Filipe Vieira alleged that the tests were conducted improperly, as a 72-hour delay between collection and testing may have led to sample degradation and potential false positives.

-On 14 July 2006, the Justice Council of the Portuguese Football Federation threw out the sentence on technicalities, specifically the disregard for the defence of Assis, and removed the six-month suspension to the player after he was initially suspended for five months.
-Benfica threatened to press charges to try and identify who was responsible for the false charges and for the whole procedure, and asked for the destitution of the laboratory director and the technicians involved in this case; on the 19th, Portuguese sports newspapers O Jogo and A Bola quoted the president of the laboratory that handled the sample and made the analysis (LAD, Anti-Doping Lab) claiming that the player had been tested positive for 19-norandrosterona, a steroid – according to the president statement, sample A contained 4.5 nanograms per milliliter (ng/ml) and the counter-sample 4.0 ng/ml.
-The legal limit for such substance is 2.0 ng/ml and a normal person usually has between 0.1 and 0.2 with a maximum of 0.6 ng/ml.
+On 14 July 2006, the Justice Council of the Portuguese Football Federation threw out the sentence on technicalities and reversed Assis' six-month ban, specifically noting the disregard for his defence.
+Benfica threatened to press charges, and asked for the resignation of the laboratory director and the technicians involved in this case.
+On the 19th, the president of the LAD anti-doping laboratory Luís Horta was quoted in Portuguese sports newspapers O Jogo and A Bola, claiming that the player had tested positive for the steroid 19-norandrosterona; according to statement, sample A contained 4.5 ng/ml and the counter-sample 4.0 ng/ml, while the legal limit was 2.0.